r-gregor/knowledgedb/_PYTHON/ptn_pytube_github_readme_20190214.txt

    download both the audio and video tracks and then post-process them with software like FFmpeg to merge them.

-   The legacy streams that contain the audio and video in a single file (referred to as â€œprogressive downloadâ€�) are still available, but only for resolutions 720p and below.
+   The legacy streams that contain the audio and video in a single file (referred to as "progressive download") are still available, but only for resolutions 720p and below.

    To only view these progressive download streams:
 >>> yt.streams.filter(progressive=True).all()